matter-labs/zksync-docs/content/00.build/10.quick-start/_paymasters/_approval_paymaster_flow.md

 ---
 title: Approval Paymaster
-description: Learn to deploy contract factories in the ZKsync environment.
+description: Learn to deploy contract factories in the zkSync environment.
 ---

 Run the following command in your terminal to initialize the project.